 Can I turn this into a strawberry mocktail?

 Absolutely!
-To make it a mocktail, add extra strawberry syrup and lemon-lime soda to replace the vodka!
+To make it a mocktail, add extra strawberry syrup and replace the vodka with either club soda, lemon-lime soda or sparkling water!

 Can I use frozen strawberries for a cocktail?